nimeshpatel2000/github-tutorial-test/README.md

 <img src="images/desc-for-pull-req.png"/>
 </br>

 ### You should now see your commit request and it has been submitted to the SP-Solutions team to be merged.
 Allow 24 hours for you pull request to be accepted/rejected (with reasons).
 You can add comments in the conversation tab if you forgot something and you can look at the "Commits" and "Files changed" tabs to see how GitHub represents the changes you are proposing.
+Once your pull-request has been accepted and merged, the repo admin will delete your branch in GitHub.
+If you want to go back to your local repo and are still in your pull-request branch, you can change back to master by issuing the command "*git checkout master*" and then you can delete your pull-request branch, if you want, with this command - "*git branch -d pull-request-\<userid\>*"

 If you chose Option 2, kudos to you.
 This is not easy to understand without doing it a few times.